IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion/README.md

   But if needed, style properties like fonts and colors could be introspected and transformed to FSE theme.json settings.

+- Contact form will be taken over as `core/html` block.
+Submitting the form does not work in the example.

+  WordPress/Gutenberg does not provide a generic Form block.
+There is no option to convert the HTML form to something matching using plain WordPress / Gutenberg.

+  But the form could be easily converted into a [Ninja Form](https://ninjaforms.com/) or any other form builder plugin available for WordPress.

+  To keep the example simple and working without depending on additional plugins like [Ninja Forms](https://ninjaforms.com/) the example ist just converted to a `core/html` block.

+  _So it depends on your target WordPress environment (and available plugins) how the conversion will be implemented._

 - The overall layout (header/footer/main section) is also ignored (but could be converted to [FSE part templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/)).

   But : as you might guess - all these improvements may vary depending on the goal.